Rajpreetcoder/rajpreetcoder.github.com/README.md

 ### After That we have Validactiry section
 #### In the Validatory section we enjoy singing performs, dance performs and also mimicking perform by our senior.

-# At the I would like to say this induction program is to good.
+# At the end, I would like to say this induction program is too good.
 # I have learnt alot during this program.